ingdia/Developer_Dashboard/README.md

 - Clear browser cache and try again

-**Note**: This project was created as part of React Week 2 Assignment focusing on API integration, state management, and theme switching.
+**Note**: This project was created as part of React Assignment focusing on API integration, state management, and theme switching.